Aaron Hernandez Had No Drugs In His System At Time Of Death, Wrote Biblical Reference On Cell Wall With Blood

 — online marketing (@porantext_) April 28, 2017

-However, this week’s ruling will prohibit Ursula Ward from accessing Aaron Hernandez’ brain, blood and urine samples as part of her lawsuit.
-According to the judge, her legal team did not demonstrate how Hernandez’ condition at the time of his death was pertinent to her lawsuit.
+However, this week’s ruling will prohibit Ursula Ward from accessing Aaron Hernandez’s brain, blood, and urine samples as part of her lawsuit.
+According to the judge, her legal team did not demonstrate how Hernandez’s condition at the time of his death was pertinent to her lawsuit.

-Additionally, Thursday’s five-page report on Aaron Hernandez’ death did not address the three suicide notes the former football player reportedly left in his cell when he ended his life.
+Additionally, Thursday’s five-page report on Aaron Hernandez’s death did not address the three suicide notes the former football player reportedly left in his cell when he ended his life.
 It has been confirmed that two of those notes were addressed to his fiance and young daughter, but the contents have not been publicly divulged.
 The third note is rumored to have been written to his so-called “gay prison lover,” Kyle Kennedy.

 #AaronHernandez – Statement from attorney of inmate Hernandez reportedly addressed 1 of the suicide notes to: pic.twitter.com/NWeWJcnV1W